alonzojoe/task-manager/README.md

 4. Start the development server: npm run dev

-5. Open your browser and visit http://localhost:5173 to view the landing page.
+5. Open your browser and visit http://localhost:5173 to view the app.

 Coding Process: